jkehres/docker-compose-influxdb-grafana/README.md

 ## Data Sources

-The app creates a Grafana data source called `InfluxDB` that's connected to the default IndfluxDB database (e.g. `db0`).
+The app creates two Grafana data sources called `InfluxDB(GraphQL)` (with legacy authentication) and `InfluxDB(Flux)` which are connected to the default IndfluxDB database.

 To provision additional data sources, see the Grafana [documentation](http://docs.grafana.org/administration/provisioning/#datasources) and add a config file to `./grafana-provisioning/datasources/` before starting the app.

+## InfluxDB scripts

+Scripts located in `influxDB-scripts` are excuted after the inital setup task of influxDB.
+At the moment, the script `setup-v1.sh` takes care of the `dbrp` mappings and the creation of v1 compatible users.

 ## Dashboards